 Code is here: https://github.com/xshadow/backupninja/tree/syslog_patch

-#5 Updated by drzraf almost 2 years ago
+#5 Updated by drzraf over 2 years ago

 - Could you explain why do you: